 The right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the Group and Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying assets' useful lives.
 The amortisation periods for the right-of-use assets are as follows:

-1 - 32 years
+Buildings 1 - 31 years

-2 - 6 years
+Equipment 1 - 4 years

-0.5 - 30 years
+Land 0.5 - 30 years

-1 - 25 years
+Lease lines 1 - 25 years

-0.5 - 6 years
+Vehicles 1 - 6 years